nahuelrmaury/Minesweeper-Game-Unit-Negative-Testing/README.md

 To run the unit tests, you will need the following:

 - Visual Studio or an IDE of your choice that supports NUnit testing.
 - The Minesweeper game solution.
-You can find it at [GitHub - Minesweeper](https://github.com/TiAutoBootcamp/Minesweeper).

 ## Unit Testing